Mxyana/GridVet/README.md

   }'
 ```

-Monitor progress in real time via the SSE endpoint:
+Monitor progress in real time via the SSE endpoint (or just watch the dashboard):

 ```bash
 curl -N http://localhost:8000/audit/stream
 ```

+When the run completes, the attested `.txt` report and its Base62 Audit ID are available from the dashboard, and the SHA-256 commitment is written to `records.json`.

 ---